 Note: Passive immunity is the passing of antibodies from an immune person to a non-immune person, providing temporary protection against disease-causing bacteria or viruses.
 Maternal antibodies are transferred to a baby in utero (via the placenta) and through breastfeeding (via colostrum and breastmilk).

 Generally speaking, most women of childbearing age in New Zealand have been immunised against measles as a child.
 Women who are unsure of their immunisation status can seek advice from their GP.

 If a pregnant woman is known to have been exposed to someone who has been diagnosed with measles, please advise her to contact her general practice team immediately who can organise administration of immunoglobulin to provide protection.
 Immunoglobulin can be given to non-immune pregnant women (and is effective) up to 6 days after exposure to a confirmed case – not during the illness.
 Information about this process is available on Health Pathways.

-Due to the measles outbreak in Auckland, the Ministry of Health updated its national advisory on Tuesday 27 August.
-It recommends parents of babies aged 12 months of age ensure their child receives their first measles vaccine if travelling to, or living in, Auckland.
+On 27 August The Ministry of Health updated its national advisory on travel to Auckland due to its measles outbreak.
+The Minsitry recommends parents of babies aged 12 months of age ensure their child receives their first measles vaccine if travelling to, or living in, Auckland.
 The first measles vaccine is normally given at 15 months.

 The vaccine should be given at least two weeks before travelling to allow their immunity to develop.

 If you're planning a large gathering or event, or planning to attend a large gathering or event: